Extended Content Standards

 The program supports Public School Units (PSU’s) in curriculum adaptations to address the Standard Course of Study, methodology and best practices, implementation of the NCEXTEND1, and other issues regarding students with significant cognitive disabilities

-4/8/2020 Here is an updated resource pulled together by NCDPI with some additional supports and resources for students and families:
+Here is a remote learning resource pulled together by NCDPI with some additional supports and resources for students and families:

 NC Extend 1 Alternate Assessment Eligibility Requirements